mahesh-panchal/nextflow-novice/_episodes/13-docker.md

 Container images are built according to recipes prescribed in a `Dockerfile`.
-A base image is used a starting point, which could be an operating system image, or an pre-defined image with other tools preinstalled.
+A base image is used a starting point, which could be an operating system image, or an pre-defined image with other tools preinstalled (e.g. miniconda as seen below).
 Additional instructions then add commands to run, set environment variables, entry points, and other metadata.

 An example `Dockerfile`: